How to go green at home

 According to the Environmental Protection Agency (EPA), plastic as a percentage of material in our landfills has been steadily increasing.
 Within the last decade, it’s become the second-largest source of municipal solid waste (MSW) in landfills.
 Additionally, the EPA estimates that 60%-80% of all marine debris is plastic.
 Luckily, there are easy ways to go green at home and reduce plastic usage.

 Using a drip coffee maker instead of a single-pod coffee machine is one step you can take.
 You can also replace single-use and disposable plastic items like water bottles, coffee containers, food storage containers, shopping bags, straws, and plastic cutlery with reusables every day.
 While plastic waste is now the second-largest source of MSW in landfills, food waste is the largest.
-Learn more about garden composting, another green practice for your household that can help reduce food waste.
+Research garden composting, another green practice for your household that can help reduce food waste.

 Reduce energy usage